Multi-task and few-shot learning in virtual flow metering: Empirical study

 \subsection{Analysis of context posteriors}

-Fig. \ref{fig:information-gain} describes the information gain $\kullb{q(\bm c \condbar \dataset_k)}{p(\bm c)}$ for holdout datasets $\dataset_k$ of increasing size, as estimated by the procedure described in Section \ref{sec:context-parameter-analysis}.
+Figure \ref{fig:information-gain} describes the information gain $\kullb{q(\bm c \condbar \dataset_k)}{p(\bm c)}$ for holdout datasets $\dataset_k$ of increasing size, as estimated by the Laplace approximation procedure described above.
 The blue line shows the information gain as a function of dataset size, while the shaded blue region shows 50\% probability intervals calculated across wells.
 One can see from the figure that dataset information gain increases steadily with dataset size.
 Furthermore, the slope of the curve seems to be decreasing, indicating that the effect of additional data points is diminishing.